Snr1s3/Rush01-Go/README.md

 ## Overview

 This project demonstrates solving the Rush01 (Skyscraper) puzzle using Go.
-The puzzle consists of filling a 4x4 grid with numbers 1-4 so that:
+The puzzle consists of filling an NxN grid (4x4, 5x5, or 6x6) with numbers 1-N so that:

 - Each row and column contains each number exactly once.
 - Clues around the grid indicate how many skyscrapers are visible from that direction.